Student Representation & Participation

 IMPORTANT NOTICE TO ALL ELECTED STUDENT REPRESENTATIVES:

 The following compulsory tasks must be completed in order access the SCC offices and fulfill your responsibilities as a member of a student campus council.
-This applies to both elected and non elected members.
+This applies to all elected members.

 Click on the 'FORMS' tab at the top of this page and please complete the Guidelines for Acceptable Use of Office Resources document and if in agreement click on the button at the end of the document, then complete all 4 Work Health and Safety Modules.